-The Rah Cha Cha Ruckus is an annual off-season FIRST® Robotics Competition event usually held at the Main Street Armory in Rochester, NY.
+Rah Cha Cha Ruckus is an annual off-season FIRST® Robotics Competition event that this year was held at the Golisano Training Center at Nazareth University in Rochester, NY.
 With a focus on fun and a Halloween theme, the Ruckus is an exciting event for FIRST teams and community spectators alike.
-Holding the event in a large concert venue for 44 teams, some from Canada and China, we’ve focused on improving it every year.
-The event is a great opportunity for teams to recruit and test new pit crews and drive teams.
+Holding the event in a large venue for up to 44 teams, from New York, Canada Pennsylvania, Ohio, and as far away China, and focusing on improving it every year, Ruckus is a great opportunity for teams to recruit and test new pit crews and drive teams as well as allowing them to get involved in helping organize an off-season FIRST event.
 There are plenty of ways to watch Ruckus!
 We broadcast on Twitch, Town of Penfield Television (also available with Apple TV and Roku), and our YouTube channel.

 Due to COVID-19, in 2020 we held Ruckus Reloaded, an online viewing/chat party of 2019’s event reaching viewers in 15 countries.